Yvonne Orji (Molly on HBO's Insecure) alongside co-star Issa Rae.

 I’ve always seen the role as being in service to Issa — Insecure is her vision, voice, and story.
 I’m just in the passenger seat helping her navigate.
 Molly’s multidimensionality is a testament to the writers, who did an amazing job of creating fully fleshed out characters.
 Molly has her own set of flaws and insecurities; she’s also lovable, likeable and a good best friend.
 My job is to humanize her by piecing together all the characteristics already set up for her and then just fill her in with her attitude.

-During season 1, we live tweeted the show each week, so we were always very aware of what people were getting from the storylines.
+During season one, we live-tweeted the show each week, so we were always very aware of what people were getting from the storylines.
 What happens if a straight Black man has a homosexual experience?
 What do you do at work if another Black girl isn’t as polished as you?
 How do you approach mental health?
 We left a lot of things open-ended.
 Part of life is being faced with these questions, and we grow and evolve based on how we answer them.

 I started doing comedy after entering the Miss Nigeria In America Pageant in 2006.
 I realized I didn't have a talent and that was essential to participating, so I did the only logical thing I knew to do: Pray, and all I heard back was "do comedy."
 Suddenly, I discovered this gift of humor — it was buried deep down in me.
 After I graduated in 2008, I worked overseas in Liberia doing HIV and teen pregnancy prevention and setting up a mentorship program.
 I came back to the U.S in 2009, deep in the middle of the recession. and saw all these people doing career switcharoos because they had lost their jobs.
 It inspired me to take a leap of faith and start doing comedy and acting full time.
 I like to say that comedy was my gateway drug.
 While acting was my first love, I didn't have a lot of experience or reps to submit me for roles, so I just stuck to working the comedy muscle and that at least guaranteed me an audience and real-time practice.
 I even started my own Open-Mic called Momma, I Made It! and got to meet a lot of up-and-coming comics that way.
 Eventually I teamed up with a group of actors in NYC and created a theater piece entitled the First Generation Nigerian-American Project.
 After three years of living in NYC, I relocated to L.A., where, through someone I cold-messaged on Facebook, landed an unpaid internship in a writer’s room.
 Before that, I didn’t even know what a writer’s room was.
 But once I was there, I realized that it’s where a lot of the power in Hollywood lies: to be able to create your own content.
 While in LA, I was still performing and putting out videos on YouTube and Issa ended up seeing some of my stuff.
 So when HBO started casting for Insecure, she reached out and said, “You remind me of the friend this character is based on.
 You should audition.”
 I did, and the rest is history.